Interview with Stefan Banz

 competition you won.
 What kind of building is it exactly?

-Stefan Banz: It's a newly built district prison, finished in 1998, a
+Stefan Banz: It's a newly built district prison, finished in 1998,

 regional prison, but mainly for prisoners on remand.
 Everybody awaiting